mponce0/SystemTools/src-content/representations.md

   - base-16: 0,1,2,3,4,5,6,7,8,9,A,B,C,D,E,F (here A->10, B->11, C->12, D->13, E->14, and F->15).

-In order to see how the bionary representation "01001101" in base-2 corresponds to 77 in base-10, we can notice the following,
+In order to see how the binary representation "01001101" in base-2 corresponds to 77 in base-10, we can notice the following,

 ```
      0   1   0   0   1   1   0   1